Youth Infinity

 Post Care Support Service

-This programme is catered to support youths from Singapore Girls’ Home for a smoother transition and better reintegration back into the community after their discharge from the Home.
-Social Workers continue to support these youths to address issues such as family conflicts, education pathways, peer relationships and substance use after their discharge.
+Designed to support youths from Singapore Girls’ Home, the programme facilitates smoother transition and reintegration back into the community after their discharge from the Home.
+With the guidance of our social workers, these youths are enabled to better address issues such as family conflicts, education pathways, peer relationships and substance use after their discharge.

 Youth Sexuality